MarcinKilarski/Website-Audit/seo/seo-report.md

 Monitoring the Search Autocompletes may help you prevent your brand from being damaged when it suggests queries that may show your company in a negative light.
 This could happen if the search engines show an autocomplete option of ‘company X complaints', ‘company X scandal' or similar.
 In these cases, you can try to push them out by increasing the volume of performed searches of other queries containing your company name.

 It also helps you to identify the most popular content your searchers are interested in finding on your site.
 You should be ranking #1 for all of these queries.
-You need to ensure such content exists on your website, and these pages are easy to find from your Home page.
+You need to ensure such content exists on your website, and these pages are easy to find from your homepage.

 #### Issue